blambeau/viiite/_posts/2011-08-20-comparing-rubies.md

 ---
 # Comparing rubies with Viiite

 In this post, we show how to compare the performance of the same algorithm(s) under different ruby versions/implementations.
-We do it on the common viiite_iteration benchmark.
+We do it on the common bench_iteration benchmark.

-First, we add a so-called *variation-point* to the benchmarking case, here under the `:ruby` key:
+First, we add a so-called *variation-point* to the benchmarking case, here under a :ruby key:

     require 'viiite'
     n = 15000